epalekz/cloudx-shop-serverless-asw-js-backend/product-service/README.md

-# Product service

-## Functions

-- getProductsById
-- getProductsList
-- createProduct

-For Data

-- CloudFormation template to create DB stack is in ['dynamodb-template.json'](./dynamodb-template.json)
-- Run `npm run uploadTestData` to populate it with test data
-- Raw test data is in [mock-produucts.json](./src/libs/mock-products.json)
+# Serverless - AWS Node.js Typescript

+This project has been generated using the `aws-nodejs-typescript` template from the [Serverless framework](https://www.serverless.com/).

+For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).

-## Swagger documentation
+## OpenAPI documentation

-- Run `npm run docs` to open Swagger UI
-- [openapi.json](./openapi.json`, use SwaggerUI to open it
+- `/openapi.json`, use SwaggerUI to open it
 - Run `npm run docs:generate` to update it

 ## Installation/deployment instructions